Part 7 Making it possible to move knobs by dragging (panning) | Create the Color Picker with SwiftUI

 }

-Implementation of knob movement process
+Implementation of the knob movement process

 Implement the process of moving a knob with a drag gesture.
 First, we implement the drag gesture process.